STEVEN HOLL, FRIBA (1947-)

 Around 1984 - The Pamela Van Zandt House, East Hampton NY.
 Won a 1984 Progressive Architecture award.
 Unsure if built.

 1988 - The Steven Berkowitz and Janet Odgis Vacation House, aka Whale House, 55 Lighthouse Road, Martha's Vineyard, Aquinnah MA.
 Inspired by Herman Melville's Moby Dick.
-Featured in: Progressive Architecture, January 1986 and December 1988; Architecture, May 1989.
-Won AIA Award in 1989.
-Destroyed in 2013.
-Reconstructed in 2016 by Hutker Architects, bottom photo.
+Commisioned 1984.
+Won a 1986 Progressive Architecture award in 1986 and again in PA 1988; Architecture, May 1989.
+Won a 1989 AIA Award.
+Sold in 2000 to Herbert Brown and Catherine Lager.
+Sold to Stephen Trevor in 2013.
+Hutker Architects was hired to renovate and add another floor.
+The house was deemed too unstable for renovation and was destroyed in 2013.
+Starting from scratch, the project was abandoned during construction when the couple split up.
+Sold in 2014, a new couple bought it and completed the Hutker design in 2016.
 Top two photos by Paul Warchol.

-1992 - The Tower of Silence, Manchester WA.
+1992 - The Steven Holl House, aka Tower of Silence, 7951 Beach Drive East, Port Orchard WA.
 Retreat and studio, stacked two rooms of 256 sf each.

 1998 - The Herbert Alexander Liaunig House, aka Project Y House, 434 Lawton Hollow Road, Middleburgh NY.
 2900sf.
 Structural engineer, Robert Silman; built by Dick Dougherty.
 Sold in 2021.

-2001 - aka Little Tesseract, 137 Round Lake Road, Rhinebeck NY.
+2001 - The Steven Holl House, aka Little Tesseract, 137 Round Lake Road, Rhinebeck NY.
 Holl acquired his upstate home in 1995 and added the “Little Tesseract” house to it in 2001 as a prototype for his solar stack” design.
 Part of T Space Gallery.

 2004 - The G. Alan Wardle House, aka Nail Collector's House, 26 Beggs Point Street, Essex NY.
 On the site of a former nail factory.
 Wardle has a collection of 19th century nails gathered from the site.
 The house contains 24 windows, corresponding to the number of chapters in Homer's Odyssey.